AnotherKamila/kamila.is/learning/_posts/2019-01-17-building-my-home-router.md

 ### Installation options

-I added a 500GB mSATA SSD because it was kinda cheap and I want to do more than just routing.
+I got a 500GB mSATA SSD because it was kinda cheap and I want to do more than just routing.
 Therefore, I installed with root-on-ZFS because it shouldn't eat that much RAM with just one disk and ZFS is awesome.
 After installation and with everything set up, I am using only about 400M of memory and a quick `dd conv=sync` test shows write speed of 280MB/s, so it appears that the system is happy with ZFS.

 I checked all security options besides the ones that would interfere with debugging (the reasoning being that I want to be able to debug any problems and otherwise I can afford to enable everything.)